+Brittle nails, flaking nails and peeling nails are a common and annoying problem.
+You can cure brittle nails from the outside with a daily care regime that involves using a moisturising oil and applying a strengthening product.
+Just as important is to treat brittle nails from the inside, by taking supplements that boost the formation of strong, healthy nails, such as biosin, silica and collagen supplements.
 Fingernails normally grow at a rate of 3mm to 5mm per month, so the cells within your nail bed need a continuous flow of protein, vitamins and minerals.
-As nails are non-essential structures, however, they often miss out when building blocks are in short supply, and during times of stress when blood flow to the peripheries is reduced.
-Nails are therefore one of the first parts of your body to show signs of nutritional deficiency.
+As nails are non-essential structures, they often miss out when building blocks are in short supply, and during times of stress when blood flow to the peripheries is reduced.
+Nails are therefore one of the first parts of your body to show signs of nutritional deficiency, causing them to become either brittle or to become soft and peel with flaking nails.

 Whether your nails are weak, brittle, flaking or peeling, I strongly recommend using Solar Oil to nourish your nails and cuticles.
 This blend of almond oil, jojoba oil, rice bran oil and vitamin E sinks in to improve the water resistance of your nails, improves nail strengthen and flexibility.
 I keep Solar Oil by my keyboard and apply it before I start typing every morning, and when I finish at the end of the day.
 It smells divinely of almonds.